AccelAI/AI-Law-Minicourse/README.md

     * Make sure to import tensorflow into the Jupyter Notebook
     * Add the code from this tutorial in your new Jupyter Notebook, make sure it executes as decribed
         - Save your work intermittently
-        - Push your saved work from your local repository to the Github repository for assessment
+    * Push your saved work from your local repository to the Github repository for assessment
+        - Successfult completion of this tutorial includes completing a push to Github with your new Jupyter Notebook which has run all the code in this tutorial.

 ## Reading & Videos